Noise nuisance from a domestic property

 - barking dogs (and other types of animals such as parrots, chickens and cockerels)

-- behavioural noise (e.g shouting from the flat above)
+- behavioural noise (for example shouting from the flat above)

 - DIY noise (it is generally accepted that noisy DIY such as hammering, drilling, sawing should be carried out between 8am and 9pm.
 Other types of DIY such as painting and wallpapering can be carried out outside these times)